askpt/openfeature-dotnet-workshop/Workshop.md

 You will have a basic OpenFeature integration that allows you to manage feature flags dynamically.
 You should see the custom provider in action, and the feature flags should be evaluated based on the user context.

+### Learning Outcomes

+- Understand that OpenFeature can be powered by any underlying "backend", as long as it can resolve feature flag values.

 ---